above: Kên / Keeping Still, Mountain

 Henri Dievenbach was a traditional painter who was particularly inspired by his direct environment.

 Apart from farmer's interiors he made portaits of fellow-villagers.
-In his later life he painted especially beautiful still lifes and flower pieces, like this coloured lithograph with Chinese Lanterns.
+In his later life he painted especially beautiful still lifes and flower pieces, like this colored lithograph with Chinese Lanterns.